Worthy Down Aerodrome

 Following this, urgent dispersal of Spitfire production became a priority and arrangements were hastily implemented.
 It was fortunate that the machinery and jigs at Woolston were not destroyed by the bombing.
 This enabled the equipment to be moved to allow dispersed production.
 The ingenuity shown was incredible as all manner of premises were commandeered to produce the many thousands of components that make up a Spitfire.

 With his victory in France complete, Hitler was convinced the British would see the hopelessness of their position and would come to terms.
 Churchill was having none of it and vowed to fight on.
 The Battle of Britain began on 10 July 1940, and at this time, Luftwaffe attacks were mainly targeted against shipping in the English Channel and ports with some inland bombing raids.
-The objectives for these attacks had been set out in Hitler Directives No. 9, Instructions for Warfare Against the Economy of the Enemy, and No 13, issued on 29 November 1939 and 24 May 1940, respectively.
-The first of these Directives detailed the most effective means to ensure the crippling of the English economy, and the second authorised attacks against the British homeland, shipping and a host of other assets, as referenced in Directive No 9.
+The objectives for these attacks had been set out in Hitler Directives No. 9, Instructions for Warfare Against the Economy of the Enemy, and No. 13, issued on 29 November 1939 and 24 May 1940, respectively.
+The first of these Directives detailed the most effective means to ensure the crippling of the English economy, and the second authorised attacks against the British homeland, shipping and a host of other assets, as referenced in Directive No. 9.

 The attacks aimed to deprive Britain of the means to fight by stopping imports for the war effort and denying access to the waters.
 It also attempted to bring the RAF into the skies to weaken it through attrition.
 The results were slow in coming when it was considered the number of vessels using the Channel.
 Although there were losses to the Luftwaffe attacks, Britain showed no signs of capitulating, so this could be seen as a failure to achieve the objective of pacifying the nation by denying it supplies.
 Hitler was growing impatient with the stubborn British and concluded invasion may be necessary.
 To this end, on 16 July 1940, he issued Directive No. 16, On Preparations for a Landing Operation Against England.
 He states: